Programmable Boost LED Driver

 Having completed the GXB20 in early 2017, I've since

-brought it out in the field and am pleased to say that it has met my
+brought it out in the field for outdoor use and am pleased to say that it has met my

 expectations!
 I've also settled on an -ok- firmware which has

-served me well in the field and seems to work w.r.t. the safety and
+served me well over the past few months and seems to work w.r.t. the safety and

-Above is the overall firmware modes in what I hope is
+Above is the firmware modes and I hope the chart is

 Overall I'm very happy with how this project turned out!